 The Sales Picture: Changes and Challenges

 Advances and shifts in technology can also create complications in the sales arena.
-New technologies and ever-changing practices become available on a constant basis, and these new features may force a company to adapt its sales approaches quickly.
-For example, changes in communications tools or evolution of customer preferences may necessitate a revised sales practice to leverage successfully, and many companies simply do not have the sales flexibility or experience needed to do so.
-Social media marketing is an illustration of shifting consumer preferences; using social media platforms effectively to boost sales has been difficult for many business operations unfamiliar with the tools and techniques needed to succeed in this arena.
+New technologies and ever-changing practices become available on a constant basis, and these new features may force a company to adapt its selling approaches quickly.
+For example, changes in communications tools or evolution of customer preferences may necessitate a revised sales practice to leverage successfully, and many companies simply do not have the flexibility or experience needed to do so.
+Social media marketing is an illustration of shifting consumer preferences; using social media platforms effectively has been difficult for many business operations unfamiliar with the tools and techniques needed to succeed in this arena.

 Outsourced Sales: Boosting Efficiency While Reducing Expenses

-Inside sales outsourcing can improve both lead generation and sales execution for businesses.
-Highly-trained sales professionals use the latest tools and technologies to improve efficiency.
+Inside sales outsourcing can improve both lead generation and execution for businesses.
+Highly-trained professionals use the latest tools and technologies to improve efficiency.
 An outside sales team is just that: a team working for a company that manages these practices all day, every day.
 With that kind of focus and that blend of training, tools, and results-driven performance, handing over sales to a third-party provider begins to make a lot of sense.

-The first cost-saving advantage lies in this capability; while inside sales units in a given business may need to experiment with techniques or strategies as a sales campaign begins and before the desired goals are achieved, an outsourced sales provider is ready to produce results right away.
-This slashes overhead costs, particularly when ramping up a new sales initiative.
+The first cost-saving advantage lies in this capability; while inside sales units in a given business may need to experiment with techniques or strategies as a sales campaign begins and before the desired goals are achieved, an outsourced provider is ready to produce results right away.
+This slashes overhead costs, particularly when ramping up a new initiative.

-Leading sales service providers also use rigorous tracking and reporting tools as a means of providing detailed sales information to their clients.
+Leading service providers also use rigorous tracking and reporting tools as a means of providing detailed sales information to their clients.
 This is a tremendous advantage in terms of direct costs such as cost per lead.
-Inside sales teams sometimes suffer from an inability to pinpoint leaks in the sales funnel, or may not be able to understand why certain leads are lost at different points of the sales campaign.
-The outsourced sales team, such as an outbound telemarketing team, collects and analyzes data to improve customer touches and generate leads efficiently.
+In-house teams sometimes suffer from an inability to pinpoint leaks in the sales funnel, or may not be able to understand why certain leads are lost at different points of the campaign.
+The outsourced team, such as an outbound telemarketing team, collects and analyzes data to improve customer touches and generate leads efficiently.
 A related advantage is the safety net of responsibility: in order to succeed, an outsourced sales provider must produce results, and that means bringing in new customers and closing deals.
 To achieve these results, the provider takes on a significant portion of the risks involved in sales, and is thus responsible for delivering results.

 There are many more advantages companies can enjoy when choosing to farm out sales to a third-party provider.
 To summarize the many advantages of outsourced inside sales practices, the benefits include: